- Home

 Reruns of competition excerpts

-As part of the right to information, any channel can rebroadcast free of charge extracts - summoned "brief excerpts" - from a sports competition broadcast on its airwaves, even if it does not own the rights.
-To do so, several conditions must be met:
+Under the right to information, any channel may rebroadcast free of charge extracts - summoned "brief extracts" - from a sports competition broadcast on its airwaves, even if it does not own the rights.

 A number of sporting events, defined as being of "major importance", must be accessible to all viewers so as not to deprive a significant portion of the public of the opportunity to follow them.